TUI Overview

 Support for the TUI requires no dependencies except for make and docker.
 It aims for low-config and sane defaults, so for high level usage it requires no configuration at all.
 Under the hood, the TUI uses a dockerized version of tmux for core drawing and geometry.

-For the impatient, here's a small gallery that show-cases the type of stuff you can do with the TUI capabilities that compose.mk offers.
+For the impatient, here's a small gallery that show-cases the type of stuff you can do.

-( You can click any of the demos to make it bigger. )
+( Click any image to make it bigger. )

 Batteries Included